Martin Whitelaw

 Martin Whitelaw (born 22 May 1976) is an Australian rules footballer who played for the Fremantle Dockers between 1997 and 1998.
-He was drafted from West Perth in the WAFL as a zone selection in the 1995 AFL Draft and played as a ruckman.
+He was drafted from West Perth in the WAFL as a zone selection in the 1995 AFL draft and played as a ruckman.
+He is noted for being the only recorded ruckman to have led all players in hitouts in every AFL match he played.